 Estate Planning Lawyers in Northern Virginia

-Livesay & Myers, P.C. has a team of estate planning lawyers and paralegals across offices in Fairfax, Leesburg, Manassas and Fredericksburg, Virginia.
+Livesay & Myers, P.C. has a team of estate planning lawyers and paralegals across offices in Fairfax, Arlington, Leesburg, Manassas and Fredericksburg, Virginia.
 They draft wills, trusts, advance medical directives, living wills, powers of attorney and other estate planning documents for clients across Northern Virginia.

 Protecting Your Estate.
 At Livesay & Myers, we understand that the complexity of estate planning may seem daunting, and that each individual has different estate administration needs.
 Therefore, our estate planning lawyers customize estate plans to meet your objectives.
 They take the time to sit down with you and discuss your financial goals.
 After learning about you as an individual, they will work with you to develop an estate plan that will meet your goals while maximizing income, minimizing taxes, and often avoiding probate.